Skip to content

 • population

-postalCode is a string or null.
-It is a string because Turkish postal codes can start with 0, and numeric storage would remove leading zeros.
+postalCode is a five-digit string because Turkish postal codes can start with 0, and numeric storage would remove leading zeros. postalCodeStatus indicates how the postal code was assigned:

 Village